 - Our GBIM employees

-- Our third-party partners that are required to fulfil our contractual obligations to you; such as our clients’ custodian, our client relationship management company, our accountants/auditors, our IT company and our printers.
+- Our (and our Group Companies’) third-party partners that are required to fulfil our contractual obligations to you; such as our (and where applicable our Group Companies’) clients’ custodian, client relationship management company, accountants/auditors, IT company and printers.
 When we use third party service providers, we only disclose to them the personal information that is necessary for them to provide their service and we have a contract in place that requires them to keep your information secure and not to use it other than in accordance with our agreement.

 - Credit reference agencies and fraud prevention agencies, this process may leave a ‘Soft footprint’ on your credit record but will not affect your credit rating.